zhangyx0417/hcr_reasoner/README.md

 ## Benchmark

 **AC-Bench** is a newly introduced benchmark designed to evaluate actual causality reasoning in large language models.
 It consists of ~1K carefully annotated samples, each providing detailed reasoning steps for determining actual causal relationships.
+[AC-Bench is open-sourced on Huggingface!](https://huggingface.co/datasets/zhangyx2001/AC-Bench)

 ## Features